How could we, through a new way of interacting with our digital photos, increase their emotional value?

 I've talked to many who say they have 6000 pictures on their hard drive that they can't sort.
 It's the same anxiety as having 6 shoeboxes with unsorted photos in the attic.
 We have now moved that problem away from us by storing all the photos in the "cloud".
 All of a sudden it's not "me" who has the shoe boxes in the attic but Google.”

-Today we take photos for many different reasons, some taken to keep as memories and some only valuable in the moment!
+A reason for the huge amount of photos is that today we take them for many different reasons, some taken to keep as memories while some are only valuable in the moment!

 long time use

 Photo taken to turn moments into memories

 Photo taken to create identity, through social media, etc